mslinn/web3j-scala/README.md

 To run the demo:
 1. Start up an Ethereum client if you don’t already have one running, such as `geth`.
    The `bin/runGeth` script invokes `geth` with the following options:
-     - The Ethereum data directory is set `.ethereum` within the current directory, which will be created if required.
+     - The Ethereum data directory is set `.ethereum` within the current directory, or a subdirectory that depends on the network chosen; the directory will be created if required.
-     - HTTP-RPC is enabled.
+     - HTTP-RPC server at localhost:8545 is enabled, and all APIs are allowed.
      - Ethereum's experimental Whisper message facility is enabled.
-     - The Rinkeby test network is used; no actual money will be risked for this test.
-     - Inter-process communication will be via a virtual file located at `.ethereum/geth.ipc`.
+     - Inter-process communication will be via a virtual file called `geth.ipc`, located at `~/.ethereum` or a subdirectory.
+     - WS-RPC server at localhost:8546 is enabled, and all APIs are allowed.
+     - Info verbosity is specified.
      - A log file for the `geth` output will be written, or overwritten, in `logs/geth.log`;
-       the `log/` directory will be if it does not already exist.
+       the `log/` directory will be created if it does not already exist.
    ```
    $ mkdir logs/
    $ geth \